|Nutritional Guidelines (per serving)|

 In a large bowl, whisk together flour, brown sugar, baking powder, baking soda, and salt until combined.
 Using low speed on an electric mixer, slowly blend in peanut butter and butter until mixture resembles coarse crumbs.
 Remove 1 cup of the crumbly mixture and set aside for use as the topping.

-To the remaining mixture, add milk, eggs and extract.
+To the remaining mixture, add milk, eggs, and extract.
 Blend on low speed, just until combined.
 Then increase mixer speed to medium and beat for 3 minutes.
+Fold in the chocolate chips into the batter.
 Pour into prepared pan and smooth batter to an equal depth.
 Sprinkle with and top with reserved peanut butter crumb mixture.
 Tap gently on the counter to set toppings.